Accudio/alistair-shepherd/src/writing/parallax-svg-landscape-1.md

 {% CodePen "https://codepen.io/accudio/pen/ExNxXrP" %}

 Thank you for reading!
-Next up we're going to take this landscape and add colour schemes - including one that matches the visitors local time!
+Next up we're going to take this landscape and add colour schemes—including one that matches the visitors local time!